Warrant officer (United States): Training

 After selection to the warrant officer program, candidates attend WOCS, which is developed and administered by the Warrant Officer Career College (USAWOCC) at Fort Rucker.
-Army candidates on active duty must attend the course at Fort Novosel.
-Candidates in the United States National Guard attend the course either at Fort Novosel or one of the National Guard's Regional Training Institutes.
+Army candidates on active duty must attend the course at Fort Rucker.
+Candidates in the United States National Guard attend the course either at Fort Rucker or one of the National Guard's Regional Training Institutes.
 After graduation, all candidates are promoted to warrant officers (WO1).
 Technicians attend training at their respective branch's Warrant Officer Basic Course (WOBC) before moving on to their assignments in the Army.
 Aviation-branched warrant officers remain at Fort Novosel to complete flight training and the aviation WOBC.

 Special Forces warrant officer candidates from both the active and national guard components attend the Special Forces Warrant Officer Technical and Tactical Certification Course (SFWOTTC) at the Special Forces Warrant Officer Institute, John F. Kennedy Special Warfare Center and School, Fort Bragg, North Carolina.
 The course includes both WOCS and WOBC, tailored to the experience of the Special Forces Sergeant.
 Candidates must be a staff sergeant (E-6, NATO: OR-6) and above, and have served three years on an operational detachment.

 In 2008, the Army tested limited training of warrant officers at the United States Army Command and General Staff College at Fort Leavenworth, a course normally reserved exclusively for majors.
 The CGSC Class of 2009 included five warrant officers, and the Class of 2010 included nine warrant officers.
 Three 2010 graduates continued on to higher-level training at the School of Advanced Military Studies (SAMS) in 2011.